BRATTLEBORO -- Emergency crews responded Friday morning to a report of smoke inside the Bennett Drive building housing C.E. Bradley Laboratory, Inc.

 There were no injuries.

 The fire department helped five C.E.
-Bradley employees add water to the mixture, slowly bringing down the temperature
+Bradley employees add water to the mixture, slowly bringing down the temperature until it formed a chemically stable sludge.

 A Vermont Emergency Management team, Brattleboro HAZMAT, Brattleboro Police Department, Brattleboro Public Works Department, the Brattleboro town manager, Keene, N.H.
 Fire Department and HAZMAT, Putney Fire Department, Greenfield, Mass.
 Fire Department, Northfield, Mass.
 Fire Department and Rescue Inc. responded.
 The Hinsdale Fire Department covered the Brattleboro central station.